In addition to these FAQs about our Assurance program, we also have specific FAQs for other areas within our 2020 Certification Program:

 Can certificate holders be decertified?

-What will the certification process in the new program look like?
+What does the certification process like?

 To obtain and/or maintain Rainforest Alliance certification status, the certificate holder needs to go through different steps in the certification process.
-Different steps of the certification audit are described in detail in the Certification and Auditing Rules.
-It is important for the certificate holder to follow these steps within the defined timelines in the same document to make sure that the certification process will not meet unwanted challenges.
-Some examples are, providing required audit application data, audit preparation data within the given timeframe, correctly complete tasks required by the Rainforest Alliance Certification Platform, proactively cooperate with the certification body to complete the certification request.
+The steps of the certification audit are described in detail in the Certification and Auditing Rules.
+It is important for the certificate holder to follow these steps within the timelines defined in the Certification and Auditing Rules to ensure that the certification process will not meet unwanted challenges.
+Some examples of steps in the certification process: providing required audit application data, audit preparation data within the given timeframe, correctly completing tasks required by the Rainforest Alliance Certification Platform, and proactively cooperating with the certification body to complete the certification request.

 What are my obligations as a certificate holder to obtain and maintain certification?